khine-thant-su/mm_earthquake_tracker_dashboard/README.md

 # Earthquake Data Dashboard for Myanmar

-This repository contains Python scripts that scrape, clean, store, and visualize earthquake data from the USGS (United States Geological Survey) API, with a focus on earthquakes in Myanmar.
+This repository contains Python scripts that scrape, clean, store, and visualize earthquake data from the [United States Geological Survey (USGS) API](https://earthquake.usgs.gov/fdsnws/event/1/) for earthquakes, with a focus on earthquakes in Myanmar.

 ## 📌 Features

 - Scrapes earthquake data from the USGS API within a specified date range and geographic bounding box.
-- Filters and cleans the data to retain only earthquakes relevant to Myanmar.
+- Filters and cleans the data to retain only earthquakes in Myanmar in 2025.
 - Stores the cleaned data in a PostgreSQL database.
-- Visualizes earthquake locations on an interactive map using Folium.
+- Visualizes earthquake locations and monthly counts using Folium and Streamlit.

 ## 🗂️ Project Structure